node-minibase/minibase-control-flow/CONTRIBUTING.md

-# Contributing to kind-of-extra
+# Contributing to minibase-control-flow

 :sparkles: Thanks for your contribution in advance! :tada:

 First and foremost, thank you!
-We appreciate that you want to contribute to `kind-of-extra`, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to `minibase-control-flow`, your time is valuable, and your contributions mean a lot to us.

 ## What does "contributing" mean?